Klar/bind-restapi/README.md

 # bind-restapi

 A quick and simple RESTful API to BIND, written in Python/Tornado.
-Provides the ability to add/remove entries within an existing BIND DNS architecture.
+Provides the ability to add/remove TXT entries within an existing BIND DNS architecture.

 ## Architecture